 - When administering medicine or inhaler TWO staff members must sign the reverse of the medicine request log.
 Detailing: Time / dose/ who administered.
-One member of staff to complete the other to administer but both must sign. - This form must also be signed if child refuses the medicine and if this is the case the parent/carers must be contacted. - If a dose is missed then this must be recorded and parent/carers must be notified. - A double up dose must never be taken. - Any changes to medication dose can only be accepted when given in writing from a prescriber or consultant. - School will review these medicines on an annual basis (end of academic year) and send out of date medicine home and write to request replacement medicine for start of new term in September.
+One member of staff to complete and administer and the other member of staff to check and counter sign. - The administering member of staff to bring the child, medicine and form to the library area/office area.
+Relevant staff will be the second checker and countersign the form.
+This must be done at point of medicine administration - This form must also be signed if child refuses the medicine and if this is the case the parent/carers must be contacted. - If a dose is missed, then this must be recorded, and parent/carers must be notified. - A double up dose must never be taken. - Any changes to medication dose can only be accepted when given in writing from a prescriber or consultant. - School will review these medicines on an annual basis (end of academic year) and send out of date medicine home and write to request replacement medicine for start of new term in September.